Char Aznable: Mobile Suit Zeta Gundam

-Still presumed dead, Char reappears 8 years later in Mobile Suit Zeta Gundam.
-Having left Axis Zeon, Char returns to the Earth Sphere in September 0084 and infiltrates the Earth Federation Forces ranking with the alias "Quattro Bajeena".
+Having left Axis Zeon, Char returns to the Earth Sphere in September U.C.
+0084, and infiltrates the Earth Federation Forces ranking with the alias "Quattro Bajeena".
 Almost immediately, he finds himself involved in conflicts against the Earth Federation's newly formed Titan Task Force, fighting and shooting down two enemy warships within hours of acquiring his new identity.
 After meeting the Federation politician Commodore Blex Forer, Char joins a group of former Earth Federation Forces soldiers and eventually becomes a leading member of the Anti-Earth Union Group.

 This time, rather than serving as the rival of the new protagonist, Kamille Bidan, Char serves as Kamille's mentor in the war against the Earth Federation's oppressive Titans organization.
 In Zeta Gundam, Char becomes an ally of his former adversaries in Mobile Suit Gundam: Amuro Ray, Hayato Kobayashi and Bright Noa.
 He serves under Bright Noa as leader of AEUG mobile suit forces.

 During this period, Char loses faith in himself as a decision maker.
 It seems to be his greatest fear, as he normally displays none in regard to war.
 When assuming the identity of Quattro he willingly places himself under the command of his former enemies.
 He has discovered that there can be compromise in the future of Earth's population and the colonies.
 In the course of Mobile Suit Zeta Gundam even Bright Noa, who lost crew to Char's attacks on the White Base, urges him to drop the Quattro facade and become a leader to the Spacenoids, or those raised in space colonies.
 Mobile Suit Zeta Gundam portrays Char's image as a hero who is always willing to stand up and fight for the freedom of spacenoids.
 His political speech in front of Federation Assembly in Dakar, which is broadcast throughout Earth and Space, is one of the most important events in the U.C.
 Gundam timeline.
 It seals Char's total commitment toward space colonization and migration of humanity to space.

 Despite AEUG's victory in the Gryps Conflict against the Titans, Char is defeated in the final battle by Haman Karn, leader of the Axis Zeon (later Neo Zeon) faction and assumed dead.
 However, as the final credits roll, Char's damaged mobile suit floats by with its cockpit hatch open.